Ultracold dipolar bosons trapped in atomtronic circuits

 On the other hand, when $N$ is odd, within the region of large dipolar interaction, the particles cannot be equally distributed between the two dipole attractive sites.
 Then, the ground state of the system will be a superposition of Fock states where the extra particle is shared between the dipole-favored sites, resulting in a wavefunction that cannot be expressed as a product of states.
 The superposition of states displays large correlations and entanglement between subsystems in the dipole angles where the studied site corresponds to a dipole-favored site.
-This produces dark lobes in the Schmidt gap ($\Delta \lambda \simeq 0$) in Fig.~\ref{IntegerFF} for $\nu=3, \,5/3$.
-These lobes appear in the dipole-dominated regime for all values of the dipolar angle, except for $90\,^\circ < \theta < 150\,^\circ$ where sites 2 and 3 are attractive by the dipolar interaction and site 1 is empty and decorrelated with the others.
+This produces dark lobes in the Schmidt gap ($\Delta \lambda \simeq 0$) in Fig.~\ref{IntegerFF} (b), (d) ($\nu=3, \,5/3$).
+These lobes appear in the dipole-dominated regime for all values of the dipolar angle, except for $90< \theta < 150$ where sites 2 and 3 are attractive by the dipolar interaction and site 1 is empty and decorrelated with the others.

 Figure \ref{IntegerFF} displays a vertical cut (white dashed lines) at a fixed dipole orientation at which the corresponding Fock state probabilities, $|C_{n_1,n_2,n_3}|^2$, of the ground state wavefunction are depicted as a function of $U/J$ (right panel).
 When there is a crossing of the highest probability Fock states, the Schmidt gap drops to 0 showing a strong correlation.
 Moreover, the correlations between sites are also reflected in the appearance of different Fock states with the same weight in the ground state (dashed lines in the right panels), caused by the symmetry of the system.